 If you’re a professional who is more comfortable speaking than writing, Dragon Dictation is an exceptional tool.
 Paired with something like Grammarly, (just copy and paste your dictated text into the latter) this can increase productivity and help you get more writing done in less time.
 Learn more here: https://www.nuance.com/dragon.html?PID=46157

-For the business person who is short on time, whose first language is not English, or who is just not a fan of writing, these tools should offer some reprieve.
+For the executive who is short on time, whose first language is not English, or who is just not a fan of writing, these tools should offer some reprieve.
 The cost is nominal considering the promise of improved communication and time saved.
 Each one has its pros and cons, but hopefully one will be suitable for your needs.